lgruen/cloud-run-scaling/README.md

 ```

 Every request nominally takes 10s, but due to the upscaling delay, request processing start times get distributed over a 25s window.
 I.e. overall processing takes 35s, whereas with instant upscaling it would only take 10s.

+### `us-central1`

+Interestingly, the same experiment with 1000 requests only takes 12s in this `us-central1`, compared to 25s in `australia-southeast1`.
+200 requests get spread out over 4s.